vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 }
 ```

 Which do you think is easier to understand and debug?
-Now, admittedly, the number of comments in the second example are a bit excessive, but it is important to **comment your code**!
+Now, admittedly, the number of comments in the second example is a bit excessive, but it is important to **comment your code**!
 Make sure to use standard and expressive variable naming, even spacing and the best practices for the languages you are using.

 ## How to Get Started

 This is section is to help you learn enough CS to be able to continue to learn yourself.
 This is not meant as an exhaustive list but a starting point.
 ### Roadmap

 1. **Learn one "mainstream" programming language.** I recommend starting out with C/C++, Python or Java.
-Learn the syntax and how to work with variables, control structures, loops, functions and common data structures.
+Learn the syntax and how to work with variables, control structures, loops, functions, and common data structures.
-2. **Learn some basic web development.** Learn how HTML, CSS and JavaScript work, being able to code basic front-end websites.
+2. **Learn some basic web development.** Learn how HTML, CSS, and JavaScript work, being able to code basic front-end websites.
-3. **Learn OOPs (Object Oriented Programming).** You should be able to understand objects and classes; encapsulation, inheritance, polymorphism, how to create packages (or the equivalent) in your programming language of choice.
+3. **Learn OOPs (Object Oriented Programming).** You should be able to understand objects and classes; encapsulation, inheritance, polymorphism, and how to create packages (or the equivalent) in your programming language of choice.
 4. **Learn how to use Git/Github.**
 5. **Practice by solving coding problems on websites like [LeetCode](https://leetcode.com/), and make a few personal projects.**

-It doesn't really matter what resources you use as long as you accomplish the above mentioned points.
+It doesn't really matter what resources you use as long as you accomplish the above-mentioned points.
 Personally, I am partial towards [CS50's Introduction to Computer Science](https://www.harvardonline.harvard.edu/course/cs50-introduction-computer-science) which is a popular online MOOC by Harvard University.
 The [FreeCodeCamp Youtube Channel](https://www.youtube.com/c/Freecodecamp) also has excellent tutorials on various topics.
 ### Timeframe

-Here is a rough time-frame for accomplishing what I mentioned (of course, this varies from person to person!):
+Here is a rough time frame for accomplishing what I mentioned (of course, this varies from person to person!):

 1. **Learning your first programming language.** This should take anywhere from 1-3 months.
-You don't just want to know it theoretically, you want to make sure that you can quickly write code without referring and making trivial bugs.
+You don't just want to know it theoretically, you want to make sure that you can quickly write code without referring to guides or making trivial bugs.
 For this, you should solve lots of problems!
-2. **Learning basic web development.** This is a questionable inclusion into the list.
+2. **Learning basic web development.** This is a questionable inclusion in the list.
 Not everyone considers web development interesting, while some love it and make a career in it.
 However, I believe a basic understanding of web development is essential for any programmer.
 This step should take about a month or so.
-3. **Learn OOPs.** This shouldn't take much long, however, it is a style of thinking and not just a bunch of concepts, so do not rush this.
+3. **Learn OOPs.** This shouldn't take long.
+However, it is a style of thinking and not just a bunch of concepts, so do not rush this.
 This should take about a month again.
-4. **Learn how to use Git/Github.** Learning how to use a version control system (primarily Git) is essential as a programmer.
+4. **Learn how to use Git/Github.** Learning how to use a version control system (primarily Git) is essential to a programmer.
 It still astounds me how many students in CS engineering are not comfortable working with Git.
 Do not be afraid of Git / Github.
 It is simple to pick up and should not take more than 2 weeks of effort.
 5. **Practice Problems on [LeetCode](https://leetcode.com/) / Make Projects.** This is a more long-term phase.
-Problem practice is supposed to consistent, so its hard to give a time line for this.
+Problem practice is supposed to be consistent, so it is hard to give a timeline for this.
 It is meant to be done alongside the first four and much after as well.
-Basically, practice your skills on problems and projects for as long as you need to!
+Practice your skills on problems and projects for as long as you need to!

 That's about it.
 After this, you will (hopefully) discover where your interests lie and be able to direct your further journey in Computer Science by yourself.
 Good luck, and have fun!

 ## On Machine Learning and AI

 <div class="custom-card-template-widget-lite"> <div style="text-align: left;"> This section on Machine Learning and AI was contributed by <a href="https://www.linkedin.com/in/glen-enosh-924414215">Glen Enosh</a> and <a href="https://www.linkedin.com/in/harissh-ragav-dhamodaran-b7a8aa289/">Harissh Ragav Dhamodaran</a>, core members of the <a href="https://www.linkedin.com/company/enigma-iiitkottayam">Enigma AI Club</a> at IIITK. </div></div>

 ### Getting Started

 > _AI will probably most likely lead to the end of the world, but in the meantime, there'll be great companies. - Sam Altman_